christhomas1190/Markdown101/README.md

 Once upon a midnight dreary, while I pondered, weak and weary, ...
 ```
+*Will how soon until using tags become dreary*

+1. Then I found this wonderful language
+2.That doesn't cause me so much anguish
+Markdown
+: is the is the one that does the trick
+~~Html~~
+: gives me the ick.
+##html is quite annoying haveing to use a tags
+###However Markdown can be used in every instance what a drag

 and add a few more lines to the poem.
 Be creative.